 If you are an ice cream lover like I am, this will be a good idea for you: Rivareno Heladería, which they say is the best ice cream place in Palma.
 And that is not only my opinion, but Tripadvisors says it as well.
 It is in the center of Palma, not too far away from the cathedral.
 And believe me, all flavors are delicious!

-6. Go to the Visit Coves del Drac: Underground Caves and Lake
+9. Visit the Coves del Drac: Underground Caves and Lake

-I was especially sad that we could not go there as it was temporally closed due to Covid.
-But if you get the chance you should definitely go there.
-The Coves the Drac is an underground cave system located in the municipality of Manacor.
+The Coves del Drac is an underground cave system located in the municipality of Manacor.
 There are four great caves and a lake underneath the ground that are all connected.
-You can book a tour by boat where you will be guided through caves that were formed millions of years ago.
+You can book a tour by boat where you will be guided through caves that were formed millions of years ago, but were only found in 1905.
 According to local legends, pirates and thieves used to hide their treasures in the caves which were guarded by a dragon.
 The tour ends with a classical concert played by four musicians on a boat.
 Seriously, how exciting is this?

 Deía is a small village in Mallorca that is known to be really “artsy” and dreamy.
 It lies on a hill and is not far away from the beach.
 That is the reason why almost all buildings have a terrace from which you can have an amazing view of the beach!
 Apparently, a lot of artists like Pablo Picasso have lived in this village which is why it is known to be an artsy part of Palma.
 We had lunch at Café Sa Font Fresca (Menu del día for only 12,50€) where you can have a beautiful view all over Deía and you can even see the ocean!